wdporter/i-am-that-vuepress/4-real-world-is-beyond-the-mind/readme.md

 **Q:**&ensp;If everything is an expression of the totality of causes, how can we talk of a purposeful action towards an achievement?

 **M:**&ensp;The very urge to achieve is also an expression of the total universe.
 It merely shows that the energy potential has risen at a particular point.
 It is the illusion of time that makes you talk of causality.
-When the past and the future are seen in the timeless *now*, as parts of a common pattern, the idea of cause–effect loses its validity and creative freedom takes its place.
+When the past and the future are seen in the timeless *now*, as parts of a common pattern, the idea of cause–effect loses its validity and creätive freedom takes its place.

 **Q:**&ensp;Yet, I cannot see how can anything came to be without a cause.